OriumNetwork/orium-contracts/README.md

 ## New Functions Added

-In order to decide what to do with an existing lending, it's necessary to identify its on-chain state.
-The following table describes all actions that the lending contract evaluates based in the lending state.
+The following table describes the main changes and functions in ERC4907ProfitShare smart contract.

 |  **Function**  	|    **Arguments**    	|                           **Observations**                                                    	                            | **Description**                                                                                                                	|
 |:-----------:	|:----------------:	|:-----------------------------------------------------------------------------------------------------------------------:|--------------------------------------------------------------------------------------------------------------------------------	|